[beeps – electronic lock and vault door opening]

 Doug: That's right.
 Sperm cells have a whole group of mitochondria just below what is called a flagellum.
 That's really just the tail that whips back and forth and makes the sperm swim.
 We could use a colored dye that's fluorescent and that's specifically designed to be taken up by mitochondria and color them red.

 Angela: Then you can color the nucleus blue and you could color other parts of the cell yellow and green and you can look at the way how all these organelles interact with each other.
 One of the cool things about using cameras on a microscope now is that we can use colors that are invisible to the eye.

-Just like insects can see into the ultraviolet range, this is colors that are invisible to us but they are perfectly visible to a bumble bee looking for a flower to pollinate.
+Just like insects can see into the ultraviolet range, there are colors that are invisible to us but they are perfectly visible to a bumblebee looking for a flower to pollinate.